gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### October 17th, 2019 (Day 212)

 A weight that had been centered in my chest has disappeared.
 After an hour long chat with Giorgia & Rochelle from Incite Solutions Group, I finally feel like I will receive treatment soon.
-It's been a long journey
+It's been a long journey.
+I received an email from Giorgia requesting some additional paperwork.

+#### October 22nd, 2019 (Day 217)

+I returned 3 of the 4 documents, `Return to Work Rehabilitation Rights and Obligations`, `Life Satisfaction Indicators`, & `CONSENT TO RELEASE AND OBTAIN INFORMATION`.
+The 4th document required a doctor to fill it out.
+I booked an appointment to see my doctor at the earliest appointment, the 12th of November.

 #### November 6th, 2019 (Day 232)